VOLTTRON Central Demo¶

 Remote Platform Configuration¶

 The next step is to configure the instances that will connect to VOLTTRON Central.
-In the second and third terminal windows run volttron-cfg.
+In the second and third terminal windows run vcfg.
 Like the VOLTTRON_HOME variable, these instances need to have unique addresses.

 Install a platform agent and a historian as before.
 Since we used the default options when configuring VOLTTRON Central, we can use the default options when configuring these platform agents as well.
 The configuration will be a little different.

 Starting the Demo¶